-The Compensation Committee uses the LTIP as a means for determining awards of stock appreciation rights, restricted shares, restricted stock units, performance shares, and other stock-based awards to our officers and other executives based on multi-year performance.
-All of the LTIP awards through fiscal year 2017 were granted under our 2007 Stock Equity Plan ("2007 Plan").
+The Compensation Committee uses the LTIP as a means for determining awards of stock options, stock appreciation rights, restricted shares, restricted stock units, performance shares, and other stock-based awards to our executives.
+All of the LTIP awards have been granted under either our 2007 Stock Equity Plan ("2007 Plan") or our 2018 Incentive Plan (the "2018 Plan").

-In February 2018, the Board approved our 2018 Incentive Plan (the "2018 Plan"), which was approved by stockholders in March 2018.
-The 2018 Plan replaced the 2007 Plan as our primary LTIP.
 The 2007 Plan was discontinued following stockholder approval of the 2018 Plan, but the outstanding awards under the 2007 Plan will continue to remain in effect in accordance with their terms; provided that, as shares are returned under the 2007 Plan upon cancellation, termination or otherwise of awards outstanding under the 2007 Plan, such shares will be available for grant under the 2018 Plan.
-Mr. Gallagher's fiscal year 2018 equity award was granted under the 2018 Plan.
-As of September 5, 2018, 491,200 shares were available for issuance under the 2018 Plan.
+As of September 1, 2019, 880,614 shares were available for issuance under the 2018 Plan.

 Our LTIP awards are designed to motivate our executives to focus on achievement of our long-term financial goals.
-Equity awards motivate our executives to achieve our long-term goals and to the extent our results affect our stock price, link such results with the performance of our stock over a three to four -year period.
-Using equity awards helps us to retain executives, encourage share ownership and maintain a direct link between our executive compensation program and the value and appreciation in the value of our stock.
+Equity awards motivate our executives to achieve our long-term goals and to the extent our results affect our stock price, link such results with the performance of our stock over a longer period.
+Using equity awards helps us to retain executives, encourage share ownership and maintain a direct link between our executive compensation program and stockholder value creation.